-A number of groups around the world have been measuring SST with thermal infrared radiometers since the 1990s (Jessup et al. [1], Minnett et al. [2], Nightingale [3], Donlon et al. [4]).
-The Protocols used by these groups for the measurements of SST are all similar and have been evaluated against each other at TIR inter-comparisons (Barton, et al. [5]).
-However, a more formal version of these protocols was only recently published by Minnett, et al. [6] and Donlon et al. [7][8].

-Donlon et al. [7][8] define a set of 9 protocols intended to guide any group collecting shipborne infrared radiometer data for use in satellite SST validation activities towards a "common sense" best practice that will improve the quality and reduce the uncertainty in the satellite SST validation process.
-Each individual deployment of a ship-borne radiometer is highly specific and the protocols summarised below are considered as a minimum requirement for an in situ radiometer.

-The following sections reproduce the methodology of Donlon et al. [8] and discuss some practical considerations for the implementation of the protocols.
+A number of groups around the world have been measuring SST with thermal infrared radiometers (TIR) since the 1990s [2], [3], [4], and [5].
+The protocols used by these groups for the measurements of SST are all similar and have been evaluated against each other at TIR inter-comparisons [6].
+However, more formal versions of these protocols were only recently published by [7], [8] and [9].
+In [8] and [9] they define a set of 9 protocols intended to guide any group collecting shipborne infrared radiometer data for use in satellite SST validation activities towards a "common sense" best practice that will improve the quality and reduce the uncertainty in the satellite SST validation process.
+Each individual deployment of a shipborne radiometer is highly specific and the protocols summarised below are considered as a minimum requirement for an in situ radiometer.
+The following sections reproduce the methodology of [9] and discuss some practical considerations for the implementation of the protocols.